 Concretes which have been diamond ground and honed up to a matt or satin finish are suitable to seal with our concrete sealer.
 Polished concretes are obvious as they have a highly reflective mirror like finish, similar to polished marble or granite.
 If your concrete is totally matt or has a satin/low sheen finish it is suitable for sealing with Floorseal Concrete Floor Sealer.

 Can I seal my garage floor with Floorseal Concrete Floor Sealer?

-Yes, this product is perfect for sealing concrete garage floors with.
+Yes, this product is perfect for sealing concrete garage floors.
 The concrete sealer will reduce the porosity of the concrete and dustproof the floor.
 It can be applied to new concrete and older concrete floors.

 Sealing power floated concrete floors

-There is no real difference in sealing a power floated floor rather than an older floor.
-Power floated floors are likely to be found in building which may become a workshop, industrial unit, or office space.
+There is no real difference between sealing a power floated floor rather than an older floor.
+Power floated floors are likely to be found in buildings which may become a workshop, industrial units, or office spaces.
 Floorseal Concrete Floor Sealer can be used to seal a power floated floor in 2 coats as per normal application instructions.

 You must leave the floor to cure for approximately 28 days before sealing.
 It is unlikely that you would need to clean a power floated floor.
 But it is worth removing any general dust left from the general construction process of the building and floor.
 If your floor has a large amount of surface tension and water/liquid will not penetrate it all you may have to etch the floor to break this tension.

 It is a water-based white liquid which is applied to the surface with a roller, paint pad or brush.
 It could also be applied by microfibre flat mop or cloth.
 Once the first thin coat has been applied, the 2nd coat will adhere easily to the first.
 You will notice that more product is required during the 1st application than the 2nd.
 The sealer dries to a totally clear low sheen (almost matt) finish.